-This work is very valuable in helping take the next step in super strong materials, but there are many modifications that it will take to achieve the next steps.
+Poly(acrylonitrile) was grown from the surface of multi-walled carbon nanotubes using a grafting from technique where an initiator was grafted on the surface and the PAN was polymerized from these initiation sites.
+NMR, TGA, FT-IR, Raman Spectroscopy, DART, GPC, TEM, SEM, and DSV were used to characterize these products.
+FT-IR was not useful because, the nanotubes absorbed nearly all of the incoming radiation resulting in the functional groups being blocked out.
+The Raman spectroscopy was unable to be used due to such a low signal to noise ratio that the information between functionalized and non-functionalized could not be discerned, and the GPC information was not accurate, because the the highly polar polyacrylonitrile interacted with the column itself.
+The method did not meet expectations due a molecular weight considerably lower than the molecular weight of entanglement.
+In all of these cases using the ATRP method it was difficult to achieve high molecular weight as was also documented by Baskaran and co-workers.47 This is attributed to the propagating radical interacting with the surface and terminating forming loops on the CNT surface, as well as the inherently heterogeneous nature of the grafting from reaction.
+This work is very valuable in helping take the next step in super strong materials, but there are many modifications that are required to achieve the next steps.
 The grafting method is a solid method to functionalize carbon nanotubes without sacrificing their strength.
-Unfortunately, my results suggest some improvements could be made to make it a more viable alternative.
-I do not believe this method is industrially viable due to the cost of materials involved and the necessary additional steps that are required to complete this material.
-A scale up of this method would involve a lot of hurtles to overcome, such as the cost of copper compounds and ligands as well as the time invested to carry this out.
-While ATRP and its derivatives are very intriguing techniques, I do not believe there is as large of a need to control the molecular weight of the propogating polyacrylonitrile.
+Unfortunately, the results suggest some improvements could be made to make it a more sustainable alternative.
+I do not believe this method is industrially viable due to the cost of materials involved and the necessary additional steps that are required to complete this material synthesis.
+A scale up of this method would involve many hurdles to overcome, such as the cost of copper compounds and ligands as well as the time invested to carry this out.
+While ATRP and its derivatives are very intriguing techniques, I do not believe there is as large of a need to control the molecular weight distribution of the propagating polyacrylonitrile.
 It is important to increase the molecular weight of the PAN on the nanotubes to interact more homogenously with PAN in the doped solution.
-A free radical approach could work, but with the proximity of surrounding chains chain transfer would become an important retarder of chain length.
-An anionic initiator would make a more viable alternative in both increasing molecular weight and increasing the speed at which this process can accomplished.
+A conventional free radical approach would encounter the same problems as ATRP; close proximity to the surrounding chains and a surface that is prone to radical attack makes this an unlikely to achieve success.
+An anionic initiator would make a viable alternative in both increasing molecular weight and increasing the speed at which this process can accomplished.
 To this extent I believe this opens the door for further research to implement a different method of polymerization.

 List of References